-The auto industry is racing to keep up with the growing demand.
+The car manufacturers are racing to keep up with the growing demand.
 Less than a year ago, fewer than 50 vehicles were offering one or both, or were scheduled to.
-For the 2017 model year, the list has grown to more than 100, and more announcements are expected in the coming months.
+For the 2017 model year, the list has grown to more than 100, and more are coming for 2018.

-General Motors now offers both Apple CarPlay and Android Auto on 30 models.
-Ford wasn't even on the list a year ago, but for the 2017 model year, it becomes the first full-line vehicle manufacturer to offer CarPlay and Android Auto on every vehicle line it sells (Ford and Lincoln brands).
+GM now offers both Apple CarPlay and Android Auto on more than 30 models.
+Ford wasn't even on the list a year ago, but for the 2017 model year, it became the first full-line vehicle manufacturer to offer CarPlay and Android Auto on every vehicle line it sells (Ford and Lincoln brands).

-Android devices dominate the U.S. smartphone market, but more 2017 vehicles will be available with CarPlay than with Android Auto.
-BMW and Porsche will offer CarPlay on most of their models, but so far neither has announced plans to add Android Auto.
+Android devices dominate the smartphone market, but more 2017 vehicles will be available with CarPlay than with Android Auto.
+BMW and Porsche offer CarPlay on most or all of their models, but so far neither has announced plans to add Android Auto.
 Mercedes-Benz offers both systems on most models, but you can only get CarPlay on the GLS-Class and SL-Class.
-The Nissan Maxima also has CarPlay only for 2017.
+The Nissan Maxima and Murano also have CarPlay only for 2017.

-Stay tuned, though, because automakers will continue to add vehicles that offer one or both systems during the current model year and beyond.
+Stay tuned, though, because automakers will continue to add vehicles that offer one or both systems during the 2018 model year and beyond.

 Don't hold your breath waiting for Toyota to join the crowd.
 Toyota is following its own path and doesn't intend to offer CarPlay or Android Auto.
 Instead, it is developing its own system and currently offers Scout GPS Link, which allows integrating a smartphone navigation app with the vehicle multimedia system, on several Toyota and Lexus models.